 - Pakistan’s Mission remained closed in Bulgaria from 1980 to 2009 while the Bulgarian diplomatic post continued to perform its duties.
-During this interregnum, the Mission in Bucharest had received concurrent accreditation of Bulgaria.
+During this interregnum, the Mission in Bucharest had received concurrent accreditation for Bulgaria.
 Eventually, Pakistan reopened its Embassy in Sofia on 12th June 2009 and it has been functioning ever since.

-3. Bilateral trade fails to reflect its true potential although for the calendar year 2019, it was recorded at an aggregate of US$ 34.2 million for the calendar year 2018.
-Pakistan’s exports were documented at US$ 20.8 million while imports from Bulgaria was calculated at US$ 13.4 million.
+- Bilateral trade fails to reflect its true potential although for the calendar year 2019, it was recorded at an encouraging aggregate of US$ 45.6 million.
+Pakistan’s exports were documented at US$ 30.9 million while imports from Bulgaria was calculated at US$ 14.7 million.
 A plethora of treaties have been concluded in many spheres of activity, but are more pronounced for the lack of substance and consistency when analyzed through empirical evidence.

-4. Simultaneously being member of the EU, OSCE, NSG, IMF, Berlin Process, WTO and NATO, Bulgaria has assumed added significance in Pakistan’s foreign policy matrix.
+- Simultaneously being member of the EU, OSCE, NSG, IMF, Berlin Process, WTO and NATO, Bulgaria has assumed added significance in Pakistan’s foreign policy matrix.
 Its geo-political pedigree enables it to assume the mantle of a country bolstering the EU’s external borders.
 This is at the coordinates where West & East Europe as well as Asia Minor overlap, a portmanteau of sorts.
 Expanding further, in terms of distance by land, Bulgaria is the nearest EU member to Pakistan.
-A road trip through Iran and Turkey would entail a time duration of 45-55 hours if examined on Google Maps; in the real world, perhaps 7-10 days.
+A road odyssey would entail a time duration of 45-55 hours if examined on Google Maps – otherwise in a practical mode, perhaps 7-10 days.

-6. The Pakistani and Bulgarian Foreign Ministers, though, have met on the sidelines of major international fora.
+- The Pakistani and Bulgarian Foreign Ministers, though, have met on the sidelines of major international fora.
 A mere handful of official level delegations from both countries have participated at respective defence and business-oriented exhibitions/forums.
-Minister of State for Foreign Affairs, Makhdoom Khusro Bakhtyar, visited Bulgaria in July 2006 as part of his 2-nation tour that also included Romania.
+Minister of State for Foreign Affairs, Makhdoom Khusro Bakhtyar, visited Bulgaria in July 2006 as part of his 2-nation tour that also took him to Romania.

 Parliamentary Friendship Group

-7. A Pakistan-Bulgaria Parliamentary Friendship Group was established in our National Assembly in 2010.
+- A Pakistan-Bulgaria Parliamentary Friendship Group was established in our National Assembly in 2010.
 The corresponding Parliamentary Friendship Group in Bulgaria’s unicameral Narodno Subranie or National Assembly had already been created in 2009 and consists of 7 members.
-A tour by our parliamentary friendship group occurred from November 12-15, 2019.
+A tour by our parliamentary friendship group materialized from November 12-15, 2019.

 Mutual Candidature Support

-• Pakistan’s candidature for the Human Rights Council coinciding with the tenure of 2021-2023.
-We had lent our support to the successful campaign of Ms. Genoveva Tisheva as member of the UN Committee on the Elimination of All Forms of Discrimination Against Women (CEDAW) for the period 2019-2022.
+- Pakistan’s candidature for the Human Rights Council coinciding with the term 2021-2023.
+We had lent our backing to the successful campaign of Genoveva Tisheva as member of the UN Committee on the Elimination of All Forms of Discrimination Against Women (CEDAW) for the period 2019-2022.

-• Reciprocal support of Bulgaria’s candidature at attaining membership of the International Telecommunication Union (ITU) that covers Region C and corresponds with the term 2019-22.
+- Mutual backing of Bulgaria’s candidature at attaining membership of the International Telecommunication Union (ITU) that covers Region C and encompasses the term 2019-22.

-• Pakistan backed Ms. Irina Bokova during her successful re-election as Director General UNESCO in October 2013.
+- Pakistan supported Irina Bokova during her successful re-election as Director General UNESCO in October 2013.
 On 6th February 2014, President Mamnoon Hussain was pleased to confer Hilal-i-Pakistan on Ms. Bokova in recognition of support extended after the 2010 floods, her role in girls’ right to education as well as Pakistan’s tsunami early warning system.

 Bilateral Political Consultations (BPC)

-9. The Protocol on Bilateral Political Consultations between the respective Ministries of Foreign Affairs of Bulgaria & Pakistan came to fruition in November 1994 in Islamabad.
+- The Protocol on Bilateral Political Consultations between the respective Ministries of Foreign Affairs of Bulgaria & Pakistan came to fruition in November 1994 in Islamabad.
 Thus, the inaugural session of the BPC materialized in Sofia on 7th April 2008.
 The 2nd BPC chapter was organized in Islamabad on 31st March 2016 after a hiatus of eight years.
-The 3rd BPC session was organized in Sofia on 7th December 2017.
-The most recent interaction was at the 4th BPC that was conducted in Islamabad on 5th November 2019.
+The 3rd BPC session occurred in Sofia on 7th December 2017.
+The last edition was the 4th BPC conducted in Islamabad on 5th November 2019.
 The whole gamut of bilateral ties was deliberated upon from the political, cultural, defence, economic & trade spheres.

 Science & Technology

-10. In November 2016, a Memorandum of Cooperation (MoC) between the respective Academy of Sciences was inked.
+- Initially in November 2016, a Memorandum of Cooperation (MoC) between the respective Academy of Sciences was inked.
 This instrument was renewed in February 2020.
 It is hoped that this mechanism would serve as a conduit for propagating collaboration in this prominent sphere because it retains limitless prospects.

-11. Great interest was evinced at the opening Inter-Governmental Commission (IGC) session of 2015 by the Higher Education Commission (HEC).
-Thus, formal associations have been created with Bulgarian educational institutions for joint research, student exchange and sharing of information with an academic interest.
-This has brought forth linkages between Government College University Lahore and Sofia University St. Kliment Ohridski; Trakia University Stara Zagora and University of Veterinary & Animal Sciences, Lahore; National University of Sciences and Technology (NUST) and South-West University Neofit Rilski, Sofia; Agriculture University of Plovdiv and University of Agriculture Faisalabad; University of Finance, Business and Entrepreneurship (VUZF) Sofia and Kinnaird College for Women, Lahore; and, VUZF and University Management and Technology (UMT) Lahore.
+- This spirit has brought forth linkages between Government College University Lahore and Sofia University St. Kliment Ohridski; Trakia University Stara Zagora and University of Veterinary & Animal Sciences, Lahore; National University of Sciences and Technology (NUST) and South-West University Neofit Rilski, Sofia; Agriculture University of Plovdiv and University of Agriculture Faisalabad; University of Finance, Business and Entrepreneurship (VUZF) Sofia and Kinnaird College for Women, Lahore; and, VUZF and University Management and Technology (UMT) Lahore.
 The liaison is, nevertheless, punctuated by limited interaction.

-12. The Pakistani community residing here is minimal, estimated at hardly 80 individuals.
-These include individuals who have intermarried in Bulgaria or are engaged in white collar professions, especially in the IT sector.
+- The Pakistani community residing here is minimal, estimated at hardly 70 individuals.
+They include those who have intermarried in Bulgaria or are engaged in white collar professions, especially in the ICT sector.
 One runs a handicraft store.
 About two dozen Pakistani students are also enrolled in medical, technical and engineering programs across several Bulgarian universities.
 On the other hand, a mere handful of Bulgarians are dwelling in Pakistan, chiefly those who are associated with its diplomatic mission.